audiofilter/spuc/README.md

 This is an update of code that has been on sourceforge for about 14 years.
 The genesis of this code goes back even further - before decent C++ template support and availability of a useful complex class.

+For a lite-weight version please checkout spuclib instead as it does not have the Doxygen generated files like this does

 More documentation pages here

 http://audiofilter.github.io/spuc/